rokeller/spartan/README.md

-This will serve whatever you put into your `index.html` for whatever path you're requesting on [localhost:8080](http://localhost:8080), because `spartan` treats your `index.html` as the fallback resource for any paths that have no matching resource in the container - the behavior desired for SPAs.
+This will serve whatever you put into your `index.html` for whatever path you're requesting on [localhost:8080](http://localhost:8080), because `spartan` treats your `index.html` as the fallback resource for any paths that have no matching resource in the container - the behavior desired for some SPAs.
+To disable this fallback, set the `server.fallbackToIndex` property to `false`.

 The additional `-v2` switch turns on logging of verbosity levels up to 2, thus including logging for requests.